 Mr. de Crescenzo earned a B.A. in Political Science from Yale University and an M.B.A. from Northeastern University.

-Prior, Felix was President of the Medco Research Institute, leading Medco’s real-world, outcomes-oriented research initiatives and collaborations after having formed Medco’s personalized medicine research and development organization.
-Felix was the first Associate Director for Genomics at the U.S. FDA, where he built and led the core genomics review team in CDER, and chaired the first FDA-wide, interdisciplinary pharmacogenomics review group (IPRG).
-Before joining FDA, he was Managing Partner at Stepoutside Consulting, and held senior positions at Transgenomic and Protogene Laboratories.
+Prior to joining HLI Frueh was Executive Partner at Opus Three LLC, a life sciences consulting firm advising pharmaceutical and diagnostic companies on scientific, regulatory, and reimbursement strategies for medical products in the personalized health care space.
+He was an Entrepreneur-in-Residence at Third Rock Ventures, a Boston-based venture capital firm, where he provided scientific and strategic input for the formation of new and the advancement of existing portfolio companies.
+Before joining Third Rock, Frueh was President of the Medco Research Institute, leading Medco’s real-world, health economics and outcomes research-oriented initiatives and collaborations after having formed Medco’s personalized medicine research and development organization.
+Before joining Medco, Frueh was the first Associate Director for Genomics at the U.S. FDA, where he built and led the core genomics review team in CDER, and chaired the first FDA-wide, interdisciplinary pharmacogenomics review group (IPRG).

 Senior Vice President and Chief Medical Officer, Development Center of Excellence, Eli Lilly & Company